jshah72/Pnemonia-Detection-Challenge-Using-Python/README.md

 # Pnemonia-Detection-Challenge-Using-Python
-A Deep Learning Project to detect Pnemonia Using Histopathological Images of Chest X-ray
+Pnemonia Detection Using several architectures of CNN and comparing accuracy with multiple pretrained models.